November 21, 2024

 An Overview of Workers Comp Insurance Premium Audit

-The workers’ comp insurance premium audit is a review process undertaken after a policy term.
+The workers’ comp insurance premium audit is an analysis process undertaken after a policy term.
 Its purpose is to ensure that the preliminary premium calculated by the insurer truly mirrors the actual operations of the insured business.
 Initially, the insurer determines the premium based on anticipated payroll figures and the associated risks of job classifications.
 The audit’s role is to verify whether these estimates accurately match the business’s operations during the policy period.

 The Significance of a Premium Audit